-Our main "Shared" project is bound to Central.
-From there, we build some output (for various branches) and publish it on the Central server.
+Our main "Shared" project is bound to Flare Online.
+From there, we build some output (for various branches) and publish it on the Flare Online server.
 Also, we create vanity URLs for targets, which lets us control the final URL for our output.
-For details, see help.madcapsoftware.com/central.
+For details, see documentation.madcapsoftware.com.